buildbot/buildbot/master/docs/developer/master-slave.rst

     ``environ``
         copy of the slaves environment
     ``system``
-        OS the slave is running (extracted from Pythons os.name) ``basedir``
+        OS the slave is running (extracted from Python's os.name) ``basedir``
         base directory where slave is running